Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Experiments

-Precisely, we can compare the 2D plot of $v(t=0.5, x)$ for QPINN, Quantum-inspired PINN, and PINNs, as shown in Figure \ref{fig:2D_plot_comparison}.
-This cross-sectional view provides a clearer understanding of how each model approximates the analytical solution along the spatial dimension.
+Figure \ref{fig:2D_plot_comparison} shows the fixed-time slice $v(t=0.5, x)$ for the QPINN, Quantum-inspired PINN, Counterpart PINN, and FC PINN.
+This view provides a clearer understanding of how each model approximates the analytical solution along the spatial dimension.
 The function $v(t=0.5, x)$ represents the expected utility of wealth evaluated at the mid-horizon time $t=0.5$.
-As observed, the QPINN approximation closely follows the analytical curve across the entire domain, achieving high accuracy both near the boundaries and within the interior region.
-In contrast, while the Quantum-inspired PINN performs well in the interior region, its approximation becomes less accurate near the boundaries.
-In addition, the FC PINN and the Counterpart PINN exhibit even larger deviations from the analytical solution, despite the Counterpart PINN requiring 481 trainable parameters compared with only 6 in the QPINN.
+As observed, the QPINN approximation closely follows the analytical curve across the entire domain, achieving high accuracy both near the boundaries and within the interior region. \LW{The Quantum-inspired PINN also follows the analytical curve closely, but small deviations remain in the interior region.} In addition, the FC PINN and the Counterpart PINN exhibit even larger deviations from the analytical solution, despite the FC PINN using 481 trainable parameters, while the QPINN, Quantum-inspired PINN, and Counterpart PINN use 7, 6, and 6 trainable parameters, respectively.

-The experimental observations presented above suggest that the optimization landscape of the quantum-induced models may differ significantly from that of large-scale classical neural networks.
-Even though the QPINN and the Quantum-inspired PINN use only a few parameters, these models are capable of encoding complex mappings within the Hilbert space, which enables more efficient exploration of the optimization landscape.
-This partly explains a faster convergence compared with their PINN counterpart, as observed in Figure \ref{fig:loss_comparison}.
-Importantly, the superior accuracy of the QPINN and the Quantum-inspired PINN compared to the FC PINN demonstrates that the inductive bias of the model architecture, rather than simply the number of parameters, plays a crucial role in learning solutions to structured PDEs.
-This highlights the potential of designing quantum or quantum-inspired models whose hypothesis functions reflect properties of the target PDEs.
+\LW{Overall, these plots suggest that the tensor-decomposed structure is beneficial for this portfolio HJB PDE experiment.
+The QPINN gives the best loss and approximation error in the reported setting, but its advantage over the Quantum-inspired PINN is not large.
+This is consistent with the fact that we use only a simple representative added entangling layer, whose entangling effect is limited.
+The results therefore support a cautious interpretation: the added entangling layer improves performance in this case, while the main gain appears to come from using a hypothesis function matched to the separable structure of the solution.}